cloud-gov/cg-site/_docs/ops/contingency-plan.md

 ### AWS

-Loss of a signle av
+Loss of a single availability zone is covered in our [internal contingency plan runbook](https://github.com/cloud-gov/internal-docs/blob/main/docs/runbooks/Platform/contingency.md).

 In case of a **significant** disruption, after receiving approval from our Authorizing Official, Cloud Operations will deploy a new instance of the entire system to a different region using the instructions stored in the [cg-provision repository](https://github.com/18f/cg-provision).

 If all AWS regions are disrupted, Cloud Operations will deploy the system to another BOSH-supported IaaS provider (such as Microsoft Azure).